 What is a Cloth Diaper Bank?

-A cloth diaper bank is an organization which provides free cloth diapers, either on loan or to keep, to low-income families who don’t have the means to finance the start-up costs associated with cloth diapering.
+A cloth diaper bank is an organization that provides free cloth diapers, either on loan or to keep, to low-income families who don’t have the means to finance the start-up costs associated with cloth diapering.

 How Do Cloth Diaper Banks Help Families?

-There are no public service programs that help needy families with the cost of diapers (1).
-A family’s struggle with this financial burden is known as “diaper need,” and since assistance is sorely lacking, mothers have unfortunately had to get creative to stretch their limited dollars as far as possible.
+There are no public service programs that help needy families with the cost of diapers.
+A family’s struggle with this financial burden is known as “diaper need.”
+Since assistance is sorely lacking, mothers have unfortunately had to get creative to stretch their limited dollars as far as possible.

-This includes going longer than recommended between diaper changes, airing out wet diapers for re-use, and even scraping out excrement so their child can wear a diaper longer (2).
-These measures can result in serious health problems for children, including urinary tract infections and wounds.
+Sadly, for some, this means going longer than recommended between diaper changes, airing out wet diapers for re-use, and even scraping out excrement so their child can wear a diaper longer (1).
+These measures can result in serious health problems for children, including urinary tract infections and wounds, and mental health problems for parents.

 Why It’s Important

 Isn’t Cloth Diapering Cheaper Than Disposable Diapers?

-It’s estimated that parents spend nearly $1,500 on disposable diapers per child (3).
-Using cloth diapers can yield significant lifetime savings, however it can cost around $300 to purchase an initial stash of cloth diapers to adequately diaper your child.
+Parents spend up to $900 per year on disposable diapers per child — and that doesn’t include the cost of wipes and butt creams (2).
+Using cloth diapers can yield significant lifetime savings.
+However, it can cost around $300 to purchase an initial stash of cloth diapers to diaper your child adequately.

 For many families, that upfront amount is cost-prohibitive and makes it impossible to consider cloth diapering, even though they know they’d save money in the long run.

-Cloth diaper banks fill this gap and provide financially struggling families with access to cloth diapers without the huge initial expense.
+Cloth diaper banks fill this gap by providing financially struggling families with access to cloth diapers without the huge initial expense.

 Are Used Cloth Diapers Safe?

-While some diaper banks provide new cloth diapers, most are previously used and refurbished, leading many parents to wonder if they’re safe to use.
+While some diaper banks provide new cloth diapers, most are previously used and refurbished, making many parents wonder if they’re safe to use.

 Rest assured, with proper cleaning, second-hand cloth diapers are perfectly sanitary and safe to use.
 Most will arrive ready to use, but if you want extra assurance they are indeed clean, you can bleach and strip your diapers upon arrival.